YIMBY: New York

 Several YIMBY groups, chiefly Open New York, have been created in New York City; according to an organizer: "In high-opportunity areas where people actually really want to live, the well-heeled, mostly white residents are able to use their perceived political power to stop the construction of basically anything," adding that low-income communities don't share that ability to keep development at bay: "Philosophically, we think that the disproportionate share of the burden of growth has been borne by low income, minority or industrial neighborhoods for far too long.".

 In 2011, a news website called New York YIMBY was created that focuses on construction trends in New York City.
-While this news website is not strictly related to YIMBY political movement, in an interview with Politico, the creator of the site stated: "Zoning is the problem, not development in this city.
+While this news website is not strictly related to the YIMBY political movement, in an interview with Politico, the creator of the site stated: "Zoning is the problem, not development in this city.
 I think people don't really understand that."